 In January 2016, the FASB issued ASU 2016-01, "Financial Instruments - Overall: Recognition and Measurement of Financial Assets and Financial Liabilities" ("ASU 2016-01").
 The new guidance is intended to improve the recognition and measurement of financial instruments.
 The ASU is effective for fiscal years and interim periods within those years beginning after December 15, 2017.
-The Company is currently assessing the potential impact of this ASU on its consolidated financial statements.
+The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements.